nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### **Use Case UC06: Unmark Fees as Paid**
-**Actor**: Administrator
+**Actor**: Private Tutor

 **Main Success Scenario (MSS)**:
-1. Administrator first searches for the student using the `find` command.
+1. Private tutor first searches for the student using the `find` command.
 2. EduTuTu displays a list of students with unique indices.
-3. Administrator types the command to unmark a student's fees as paid, including the student index and date.
+3. Private tutor types the command to unmark a student's fees as paid, including the student index and date.
 4. EduTuTu validates the student index and month format.
 5. EduTuTu updates the student’s record, removing the payment record for the specified month, and logs the removal confirmation.